tugga82/Toronto-Crime-Analysis_Machine_Learning/README.md

 The techniques proposed

 A supervised prediction technique, namely, classification can be utilized to create a predictive model that can accurately predict the category of crimes in Toronto.
 The techniques will also cover to include pattern identification, prediction, and visualization.
+In addition, we shall also compare other algorithms such as KNN Classifier, Naive Bayes and Random Forest to understand how these perform when it comes to predicting crimes in Toronto.